daqhris/OpenDesignLab-Textile/README.md

 Unable to act upon my precarious legal status, I have spotlighted a non-human entity known for being a source of free labor.
 Whenever I witness abilities of nontaxable digital workers, such as Gemini, I wonder when local authorities will enable my work permit.
 Maybe it is not late to reflect on human rights (without hypocrisy) and machine consciousness (with urgency), while time speedruns us without consent, from using handheld Androids, to sharing our habitat with humanoids.

 ### Location & Dates
 Free access to the exhibition from October 17 to November 2.
 Open doors from 10AM to 6PM on Thrusday, Friday, Saturday and Sunday.
-[Cohousing Ten Broele](https://wonderkortrijk.be/exposities/cohousing-ten-broele/odltextile?location=cohousing-ten-broele) in the city center of Kortrijk, West Flanders, Belgium.
+[Cohousing Ten Broele](https://wonderkortrijk.be/en/exhibitions/cohousing-ten-broele/odltextile) in the city center of Kortrijk, West Flanders, Belgium.

 ### Photo Album
-Plenty of photos taken on Sunday Oct 18 are stored on [ODL Cloud](https://cloud.opendesigncourse.be/s/RdrQbpfZbkF7HR5?dir=/2025_October_19_Wonder_Festival).
+A series of color photographs taken on Sunday Oct 18, capturing the atmosphere of the exhibition, room, visitors, designs, artworks, etc., can be seen at [ODL Cloud](https://cloud.opendesigncourse.be/s/RdrQbpfZbkF7HR5?dir=/2025_October_19_Wonder_Festival).

+> _Last page update: Monday, 27 October 2025_